 Smart homes: When devices can see and/or hear you

 Has your mom ever said to your dad, “Dear, pick up a carton of milk,” and he thought she said, “Go drink a Coke and have a pill”?
-Well, the Amazon Alexa and Echo, both popular smart home devices, don’t have perfect auditory receptors either.
+Well, the Amazon Echo, doesn't have perfect auditory receptors either.
 The Echo smart speaker gained a measure of notoriety in 2018 when it was reported that it accidentally sent a recording of a family’s conversation to one of their contacts.

-If you do decide to get your mom a smart speaker like the Echo, or a home assistant device such as the Amazon Alexa or Google Home Hub, we’d caution her not to make a lot of voice-operated bank transactions with it.
+If you do decide to get your mom a smart speaker like the Echo or Google Home, we’d caution her not to make a lot of voice-operated bank transactions with it.
 If she’s doing her best Marlon Brando impression and decides to mumble, the Echo could (with the most innocent of intentions) eagerly give her pin number to a scammer.
 This sounds a bit sci-fi, but it can happen.

 Other instances have been reported of IoT devices with cameras being hijacked (we’re looking at you, baby monitor cams).
 For context, though, your laptop is a much more likely, more profitable field of battle for scammers.
 So, getting really freaked out about smart devices because of the creepy sci-fi attacks that might be possible is kind of misguided.
 However, if you’re concerned about being directly spied on in your own home, small chance though it may be, stick to IoT devices that can’t see or hear you.